Create Our City

 This year we have lots of important roles to fill – go to Community Crew Roles' to check them out.

 Word up: everyone buys a ticket.
-There are no volunteers vs festival-goers here; we’re all participants who pay, play, work and gain.
+There are no volunteers vs punters here; we’re all participants who pay, play, work and gain.
 And we all do this for love, not money.
-So, yes, if you’re crewing with a Seed Team, you still buy a ticket.
+So, yes, if you’re on the crew, you still buy a ticket.

 Community Crew Registration

-Online registrations open in 2018.
-Email Crew Wranglers directly to apply for leadership positions
+General registrations open with ticket sales.
+Email Crew Wranglers directly to apply for critical vacancies

 Critical Vacancies for 2018